PandaShad/PandaShad/README.md

 ### Hello, I'm Maxime - aka LilShad 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Student, Gamer, and Developer!!

 - 🔭 I'm a student in computer sciences
 - 🌱 I’m currently worcking with Ocaml and JAVA